FRRouting/frr/doc/user/overview.rst

 ********

-`FRR`_ is a routing software package that provides TCP/IP based routing services with routing protocols support such as RIPv1, RIPv2, RIPng, OSPFv2, OSPFv3, IS-IS, BGP-4, and BGP-4+ (:ref:`supported-rfcs`).
+`FRR`_ is a routing software package that provides TCP/IP based routing services with routing protocols support such as BGP, RIP, OSPF, IS-IS and more (see :ref:`supported-protocols`).
 FRR also supports special BGP Route Reflector and Route Server behavior.
 In addition to traditional IPv4 routing protocols, FRR also supports IPv6 routing protocols.
-With SNMP daemon which supports SMUX and AgentX protocol, FRR provides routing protocol MIBs (:ref:`snmp-support`).
+With an SNMP daemon that supports the AgentX protocol, FRR provides routing protocol MIB read-only access (:ref:`snmp-support`).

 FRR uses an advanced software architecture to provide you with a high quality, multi server routing engine.
 FRR has an interactive user interface for each